lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 See the links above for further reading on applying those standard optimizations to your projects.

-In addition, note that because Lit templates are defined using template literals, they don't get processed by standard HTML minifiers.
+In addition, note that because Lit templates are defined inside JavaScript template string literals, they don't get processed by standard HTML minifiers.
 Adding a plugin that minifies template literals can result in a modest decrease in code size.
 Several packages are available to perform this optimization:

 *   Rollup: [rollup-plugin-minify-html-literals](https://www.npmjs.com/package/rollup-plugin-minify-html-literals?activeTab=readme)
 *   Webpack: [minify-template-literal-loader](https://www.npmjs.com/package/minify-template-literal-loader)